dkrautschick/aiven/README.md

 ## Attach a InfluxDB and Grafana service for monitoring the Kafka setup

-With the Kafka setup no running we want to add some monitoring capabilites.
+With the Kafka setup now running, we want to add some monitoring capabilites.
 For this we have to integrate all three created services together in 2 steps.

 First we go to the "Integrations" page of the Kafka service and select "Store Metrics" to connect the Influx database